cskarthik22/Notes/AWS/02_IAM_ROLES_POLICIES.md

 ## Service Control Policies (SCP)

 * SCPs are account permission boundries tied to either Root ORG account or Organization Unit or Individual AWS account.
+* They don't grant permissions
+* They just limit what an account can do..